-My suggestion continues to be that the best way to maximize the effectiveness of the "covered" Annual Wellness Test, is to have your doctor order a blood/urine test in advance of your visit so that the test results are there for discussion during the exam.
+My suggestion is that the best way to maximize the effectiveness of the "covered" Annual Wellness Test, is to have your doctor order a blood/urine test in advance of your visit so that the test results are there for discussion during the exam.

 I believe the modest cost of the test is a worthwhile investment in my health.
+I suggest you consider this as well.